Nqosh/parts-ui/README.md

-# Setup of Devlopment Environment to run the Parts UI
+# Setup of Development Environment to run the Parts UI
 To install the Angular CLI, open a terminal window and run the following command:
   - npm install -g @angular/cli@17